Empedocles: Death and legacy

 According to Aristotle, Empedocles died at the age of 60 (c.
 430 BC), but other writers have him living as long as 109 years.
 (Note: Apollonius, ap.
 Diogenes Laërtius, viii.
 52, comp.
 74, 73) Likewise, myths survive about his death: a tradition traced to Heraclides Ponticus posits that some force removed him from Earth somehow, while another tradition had him die in the flames of Sicily’s Mount Etna.
 (Note: Diogenes Laërtius, viii.
 67, 69, 70, 71; Horace, ad Pison.
 464, etc.) Diogenes Laërtius records the legend that Empedocles threw himself into Mount Etna so people would believe his body had vanished and he had turned into an immortal god; (Note: Diogenes Laërtius, viii.
 69) the volcano, however, threw back one of his bronze sandals, revealing the deceit.
 Another legend maintains that he jumped into the volcano to prove to his disciples that he was immortal: he believed he would come back as a god after being consumed by the fire.
 In Icaro-Menippus, a comedic dialogue written by the second-century satirist Lucian of Samosata, Empedocles's final fate is re-imagined.
 Rather than being incinerated in Mount Etna, one of its eruptions carries him up into the heavens.
 Although singed by the ordeal, Empedocles survives and continues his life on the Moon, surviving on dew.

 Burnet states that, although Empedocles likely did not die in Sicily, both general versions of the story (one in which he kills himself, the other in which he discovers he’s the first man to survive leaving Earth) could be easily accepted by ancient writers, as there was no local tradition to contradict them.

-Empedocles's death is the subject of Friedrich Hölderlin's play Tod des Empedokles (The Death of Empedocles) as well as Matthew Arnold's poem Empedocles on Etna.
+Empedocles's death is the subject of Friedrich Hölderlin's play Der Tod des Empedokles (The Death of Empedocles) as well as Matthew Arnold's poem Empedocles on Etna.